 Failed to load resource: net::ERR_BLOCKED_BY_CLIENT along with a reference to

-cdn.heapanalytics.com, visual labeling may be being blocked by an ad blocker, 3rd party cookies, or an internal firewall.
+cdn.heapanalytics.com, visual labeling may be blocked by an ad blocker, third party cookies, or an internal firewall.

-To prevent ad blockers from blocking Heap, make sure that you whitelist
+To prevent ad blockers from blocking Heap, make sure that you allowlist

-*.heapanalytics.com in any and all ad blockers.
-Another quick way to test if any ad blockers are preventing Heap to load on a page is to open your page in an incognito window.
+*.heapanalytics.com in all ad blockers.
+Another quick way to test if any ad blockers are preventing Heap from loading a page is to open your page in an incognito window.

 Blocking 3rd party cookies